 They talk much about themselves.
 They never ask for money straight away.
-They will form a “relationship” with you first and then ask to “meet” you but they don’t have the money to travel, or they have a severe medical condition but don’t have the money to pay for treatment.
+Likewise, they will form a “relationship” with you first and then ask to “meet” you, but they don’t have the money to travel, or they have a severe medical condition but don’t have the money to pay for treatment.

 If you have met someone online and want to make sure that the address you have been given is valid, why not send flowers or some other small gift?
 The initial outlay is small and if it can’t be delivered, you have your answer.
 If it can be delivered, the gift will be well-received by your potential partner and will be money well-spent.